divinity666/ruby-grafana-reporter/README.md

 ## Features

-* Build report template including all imaginable grafana content:
+* Build report template including all imaginable grafana content (see [function documentation](FUNCTION_CALLS.md) for a complete overview):
   * panels as images
   * panel table query or custom query results as real document tables (not images!)
   * single panel value or custom query single value result integrated in texts